Upstate South Carolina · Pest control built around your household

 For wildlife exclusion, Paladin follows an Integrated Pest Management (IPM) approach: identify the issue first, correct the conditions feeding it, treat the right zones, and document what was done.

 On an exclusion job we walk the entire envelope, mark every actual or potential entry, and provide a quote for the specific repairs.
 We start every visit with identification, many DIY fixes fail because the wrong product was used on the wrong pest.
-We work the conditions first: trim the shrub that touches the siding, fix the gutter that drips on the foundation, seal the gap behind the dryer vent.
+We document what we did, why, and what to watch for between visits.
 For a wider plan, pair this with wildlife removal services so the whole property is covered.

-We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
+We rotate active ingredients on quarterly programs so pests do not adapt.
 Exclusion outlasts trapping.
 A trapped raccoon comes back; a sealed soffit corner doesn't.

 What this means for your home